 Although my collector base is small, my work can be found in private collections around the world.
 I am so fortunate to have found collectors who also become friends.

 My Philanthropic work began in earnest in September 2019 when I launched a 30 Illustrated Bookmarks of Endangered Species in 30 Days challenge for myself to raise money for the World Wildlife Fund.
 10 of the Bookmarks were filmed being made and the entire limited edition sets were sold-out almost immediately on pre-order.
 I will be offering the set as a smaller format re-release in 2021.

 The overwhelming sense of fulfillment I felt at its completion stayed with me long after the project was over and I knew I had found my calling.
 Now - everything I create is linked to a charity to which I donate a minimum of 10% and in some cases 100% of all my proceeds.
-You can find out more about that on my Philanthropist pages.
+You can find out more about that on my Partners in Giving page.